Skip to navigation Skip to content

 Centrelink date of effect rules

 For Centrelink, most care changes are applied from the date of event, regardless of when Centrelink is notified of the care change.
-Determine and record the exact date the care changed as this information may be used by Centrelink in determining a customer’s entitlements.
-If a customer asks for more details about the impact of the care change on their entitlements, transfer them to Centrelink after discussing all child support issues.
+Determine and record the exact date the care changed as this information may be used by Centrelink to determine a customer’s entitlements.
+If a customer asks for more details about the impact of the care change on their Centrelink entitlements, discuss all child support issues, then transfer them to Centrelink.

 Data exchange

-After the care decision is finalised, if either customer receives or applies for Centrelink payments affected by 'dependent child/ren' rates, the care decision will be sent to Centrelink and applied to the Centrelink benefits or payments they receive.
+For mutual customers, the finalised care decision will be sent to Centrelink and applied to any relevant Centrelink benefits or payments they receive.

 The Resources page has scenarios and examples for determining the date of effect.